Call Mon-Sun:

 Although short-term use of antidepressants is advertised to be helpful in alleviating symptoms, there is little scientific evidence to demonstrate its efficacy in reducing symptoms of depression or anxiety, according to the National Institute for Health Research.17 Worse, when used long-term, antidepressants can have severely damaging effects on your health for years to come.
 When it comes to Zoloft, it is important to look at the pros and cons of this treatment plan before considering an antidepressant prescription.

-Using antidepressants like Zoloft should theoretically increase your mood and mitigate your symptoms.
+Zoloft is prescribed to improve mood and mitigate symptoms.
 As hopeful as this theory seems, over time, most patients find they need to continue to increase their Zoloft dosage to attain even minor results.
-Some research has shown that even those results may be mostly attributed to the placebo effect.18 Zoloft’s adverse side effects may eventually outweigh any positive changes you may have experienced.
+Some research has shown that such results results may be mostly attributed to the placebo effect.18 Zoloft’s adverse side effects may eventually outweigh any positive changes experienced.

 Disadvantages of antidepressant use include the following: